giladju/giladju.github.io/_posts/2017-01-30-tools-of-the-trade.markdown

 A fair amount of time while "devopsing" is spent on troubleshooting.

-On many occations it is a battle to figure out why the deployment process, that in itself is a combination of integrations between various softwares, is misplacing, or misconfiguring files on the system you are attempting to integrate/deploy.
+On many occasions it is a battle to figure out why the deployment process, that in itself is a combination of integrations between various softwares, is misplacing, or mis-configuring files on the system you are attempting to integrate/deploy.

 On a recent project I was asked to remove unwanted files from the git repo.
-A seemingly strightforward task, instead of having the files in the git repo, they should be added during the deployment process, in this case copied from AWS S3 to the EC2 server.
+A seemingly straightforward task, instead of having the files in the git repo, they should be added during the deployment process, in this case copied from AWS S3 to the EC2 server.

 So I proceeded to `git rm` the files, created a folder in an [S3 Bucket](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html), created an [IAM policy](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/) added it to the EC2 instance [role](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)

-I then created an [AWS ElasticBeanstalk extention config file](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html) that pulls the files from s3 to the right place on the server.
+I then created an [AWS ElasticBeanstalk extension config file](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html) that pulls the files from s3 to the right place on the server.

 Something like this `.ebextensions/privatefiles.config`: